 When buying produce, don’t use millions of the thin little bags to bag your produce.
 Most of your produce doesn’t even need a bag: bananas, oranges, avocados, onions, garlic…you get my point.
 If you do need a bag, say for Brussels sprouts or green beans, bring your own mesh bags like these or these.
 They are lightweight, washable, and you can tuck them in your purse or pocket on the way to do your shopping.

 Ziploc bags are another area where you can trim down your plastic use.
 I know how handy Ziploc bags can be, for everything from waterproof protection to carrying snacks to storing leftovers – these things can be used for just about anything!
 When we decided we wanted to cut back on our plastic use, this was one of the first areas we cut.
-Instead, I invested in a handful of these bags and we use them for packing lunches and storing leftovers.
+Instead, I invested in a handful of reusable bags and we use them for packing lunches and storing leftovers.
 They are easily washable, either by hand or in the dishwasher, and they are very durable.
 Just remind your little ones that these bags need to stay in the lunch box and not end up in the trash in the school cafeteria!

 I have mentioned before how we store leftovers in glass containers like this Pyrex set.
 Admittedly, we are not 100% plastic free yet, but are so very close and I hope that after Christmas this year we will be able to fully ditch the plastic Tupperware/Rubbermaid containers.
 I have noticed in grocery stores that in the food storage area, there is a larger variety of glass containers, which is encouraging!

 Dinnerware and Napkins